Table of Contents

 - Flexibility.
 Factors can offer more flexibility to their clients due to not being bound by restrictions inherent to banking.
 As such, factoring requires far less paperwork than taking out a loan and does not come with restrictions related to the use of funds, profitability, acquisitions, etc.

-Asset-based lenders typically require that a company be in business for at least 6 months, have a credit score of 550 or above and at least $1 million of eligible assets.
+Asset-based lenders typically require that a company be in business for at least 6 months, have a credit score of 550 or above and at least $1 million of eligible assets or revenue.
 Loans are underwritten based on the lender’s financial analysis of the borrower and its clients and comes with periodic financial reporting and credit review requirements.
 It may be tricky to secure an asset-based loan for a small or medium-sized enterprise (SMEs) because the cost to monitor a loan from the lender’s perspective is similar regardless of its size.

 The following documents are usually required to monetize invoices via factoring: